Ben Shemen agricultural school, Ben Shemen, Israel

 Politics

-Shimon was an early supporter of the West Bank settlers during the 1970s.
+Peres was once considered a "hawk".
+He was a protégé of Ben-Gurion and Dayan and an early supporter of the West Bank settlers during the 1970s.
 However, after becoming the leader of his party his stance evolved.
-He became a strong supporter of peace through economic cooperation.
+More recently he has been seen as a dove and a strong supporter of peace through economic cooperation.

 Views